bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 <div class="release-feature-authors">authors: @JoJoJet</div>

 You probably know that when you send a `Command`, it doesn't mutate the world right away.
-It gets stored in the system's state, to be applied later on in the schedule.
+The command gets stored in the system and gets applied later on in the schedule.
 Deferring mutations in this way has a few benefits:

 * Minimizing world accesses -- systems do not need mutable access in order to defer a mutation, which allows greater parallelizability in systems that use this pattern.